irisiiii/XRoboToolkit-Teleop-Sample-Python/README.md

     ```

 3.  **Installation**
+    **Note:** The setup scripts are currently only tested on Ubuntu 22.04.
     It is recommended to setup a Conda environment and install the project using the included script.
     ```bash
     bash setup_conda.sh --conda <optional_env_name>